abelcheung/rifiuti2/_posts/2019-07-22-guess-ver-from-artifacts.md

 {: .table}
 </div>

-[^1]: It *might* be possible to misdetect in case padding area contains no junk data, though so far no such evidence has been encountered yet.
+[^1]: It *might* be possible to misidentify as XP/2003 in case padding area contains no junk data, though so far no such evidence has been encountered yet.
 Developers *finally* cared to zero out allocated memory since Windows XP/2003.